scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Section 1.7.
 Communication Protocol: Clarify DNS resolution is not needed
 - Figures 2, 3, 4: improve arrows in SVG version
 - PCB Extensions: clarify behavior in case of unknown extensions
-- Configuration: mention MAC algorithm and forwarding key as a configuration item
+- Configuration: ensure all items are mentioned and cross referenced.
+- Rename "registration period" to "registration interval" to ensure consistence with "propagation interval"
 - Timestaps: add normative reference to POSIX.1-2024 to clarify counting of leap seconds
 - Registration of Path Segments: clarify that a core AS has down segments registered by its direct or indirect customer ASes
 - Path Lookup Process: reformat and reword steps to clarify how an endpoint requests path segments